variPEPS/variPEPS_Python/docs/source/examples.rst

    magnetic_exp_values = calc_magnetic(result.unitcell)

-We assume for our example that we are interested in the single-site magnetic expectation values.
+We assume for our example that we are interested in the single-site spin expectation values.
 These could be used to analyse the :math:`z`-magnetization or the staggered magnetization of our model at/near the ground state.